-We worked closely with learners, parents, education professionals and inspectors to support learning to continue during the pandemic.
-The valuable and honest discussions we had with you helped us to adapt how we work with education providers.
+We worked closely with learners, parents, education professionals and inspectors to develop our new inspection framework, Inspecting for the Future (2024-2030).
+The valuable and honest discussions we had with you helped us to adapt how we work with education and training providers.

-We now want to build on these closer relationships to make sure our work supports improvement.
-The pandemic will likely continue to affect education permanently and profoundly.
+We now want to build on these closer relationships to make sure our work continues to support improvement.
 We need to have a flexible strategy to engage with you, our stakeholders, and make sure our work fits your needs in education and training.

-As our work changes over the next few years we will continue to work with you to shape our plans.
+As our new approach to inspection is rolled out in most sectors, we will continue to work with you to refine our plans.
 We will consult widely, using different methods of communication to reach new and different groups of stakeholders and use your views to help plan our activities and improve our work.